 To better understand which option would be best for you and your family, let’s first quickly define home equity.
 You can determine the amount of equity you have in your home by subtracting the amount you owe on your home from the value of your home.
 The amount you owe is determined by adding up the principal balance of your mortgage and any other loans that you have taken against your house.
 Determining the value of your home is a little more subjective.
 Ultimately, your home is worth exactly what the next buyer is willing to pay for it.
 For a free estimate, however, ask a local realtor for a Competitive Market Analysis (CMA).

 Once you have your equity number, you will next need to determine your loan to value (“LTV”) percentage in order to calculate how much you will be able to borrow.
 Policies vary from lender to lender in terms of how high of an LTV each one will allow.
 Your LTV percentage is determined by completing the calculation noted above and dividing the total amount of your loans into the total value of your home.
-Generally speaking, most lenders will not allow you to go above 90% LTV.
-Some will limit you to 80%.
+Most lenders will not allow you to go above 90% LTV while some will limit you to 80%.

-If there is room for you to borrow once you have subtracted the amount you owe from the number that represents the total amount of LTV allowed, you have equity for the sake of this example.
+If there is room for you to borrow once you have subtracted the amount you owe from the number that represents the total amount of LTV allowed, you have equity.

 Even with the risks and concerns related to borrowing in a rising rate environment, there are good reasons to tap your home equity and to obtain a HELOC.
 For instance, if you have made or intend to make a long-term commitment to reside in your current home and you need to make improvements to your home, it absolutely makes sense to utilize the equity in your home for those improvements.
 Perhaps the exact amount of the expenditure is unknown at the time you obtain the HELOC or you may just want the flexibility of knowing that you have additional borrowing capacity should you need it.